alex-gamero/100-days-of-code/r1-log.md

 ### R1D46
 Today I gave a presentation on my code in class.
 It went very well, and I also made progress with databases.

+### R1D47
+Today I started a new project, something simple but I hope it looks good.
+Memora, a simple web page to study languages with Flashcards.